mekinsie/mean-beans/README.md

 ## Description
 _Building an API: API of Choice_
+* This API allows users to gather information on different types of coffees.
 The objective of this lesson is to create a Rails API using RESTful principles, exploring the following topics:
 * Building an API that includes full CRUD functionality and nested routes
 * Successfully returning JSON objects via Postman and cURL